 Criss Angel Mindfreak (A&E)

-We built a viral website to promote the premier of the 3rd season of Cris Angel: Mindfreak.
+We built a viral website to promote the premier of the third season of Criss Angel: Mindfreak.
 The site allowed you to enter your friend’s name and phone number.
-Your friend would then get an email linking to a generic video site, where Cris would seem to guess your friend’s name and phone number, in typical Mindfreak style.
-The garnered three million participants in a matter of weeks and lead to his highest rated premier.
-Give it a whirl here.
+Your friend would then receive an email linking to a generic video site, where Criss would seem to guess your friend’s name and phone number, in typical Mindfreak style.
+This garnered three million participants in a matter of weeks and lead to his highest rated premier.

 Elf Yourself (Office Max)